 Routine monthly monitoring across 110 sites accounts for 89 per cent of the Bay and catchments area.
 The remaining 11 per cent of unmonitored catchments are mostly rural and typically score as Fair for this region.

 Since the 1970s the Bureau of Meteorology has identified a long-term ‘drying’ trend in the Melbourne metropolitan region, which shows that the annual rainfall is decreasing by 50 mm every 10 years.
-This is one of the largest declines in Victoria.
+This is one of the most significant rainfall declines across the state of Victoria.